Research

 Logo Virtuosis

 A real-world pilot deploying Virtuosis’ AI voice biomarkers to support early detection of psychological distress in older adults living at home.
-The solution analyzes a phone conversations and returns a real-time risk score based on acoustic features such as tone, intonation, and speech rhythm, helping home-care services and autonomy advisors prioritize follow-up and tailor prevention plans.
+The solution analyzes phone conversations and returns a real-time risk score based on acoustic features such as tone, intonation, and speech rhythm, helping home-care services and autonomy advisors prioritize follow-up and tailor prevention plans.
 The project assesses clinical and organizational impact, as well as adoption and usability, through a mixed quantitative and qualitative evaluation design.
-It follows a privacy-by-design approach with informed consent, HDS hosting and GDPR/DPIA alignment.
+It follows a privacy-by-design approach with informed consent, HDS hosting and GDPR alignment.